Engineering Discipline Guide

 Education and career paths

-Many engineers start broad, then specialize in power, electronics, controls, communications, embedded systems, or related areas.
+Electrical engineers may specialize in power, electronics, controls, communications, embedded systems, robotics, renewable energy, or hardware design.

 Industries and job outlook

-Electrical engineering is used across many industries because electrical systems, controls, signals, and power are essential to modern infrastructure and technology.
+Electrical engineering is used across many industries because power, signals, controls, and electronics are essential to modern infrastructure and technology.

 Common project types

-Power systems, substations, controls, industrial automation, circuit boards, instrumentation, communications systems, and embedded products.
+Power studies, protection systems, circuit boards, controls, embedded systems, instrumentation, communications systems, electrical design, and product testing.

 Engineering Calculators